-"The parson's sister thinks he visits our: What I had heard the parson and his house too often,' I said, smiling, and lookan enormous pinch of snuff.
+'The parson's sister thinks he visits our What I had heard the parson and his house too often,' I said, smiling, and lookan enormous pinch of snuff.
 I at once even wilder, if not more romantic.
-Beau saw how she was effected, and continued.
-Itiful as Ellen was, still I was considered as 'She said also, that people would soon be- the more beautiful and bewitching.
-My gin to talk.1 from her small black eyes was the only answer.
-We were both silent for some time, At last she said .-
+Beau 'She said also, that people would soon begin to talk.3

-'Alice, I never knew you to tell fibs, but
+Another pinch of snuff and a sharp look from her small black eyes was the only answer.
+We were both silent for some time, At last she said,--

-I fear you have this time.
+Alice, I never knew you to tell fibs, but I fear you have this time.'

-I assured her that I had uttered nothing but the truth; for I heard distinctly all I had related to her.
+I assured her that I had uttered nothing but the truth; for I heard distinctly all had related to her.
 Aunt was silent, and thoughtful for some minutes, and I was not disposed to disturb her dreams, whatever they might be.
-She took five pinches of snuff in more rapid succession than she was aware of, and at last said, 'that wo man has some strange peculiarities.'
-Bu she did not make the remark to me; but seemed to be muttering aloud to herself .--At that moment little Ellen Rose came running into the house, and holding a large butterfly in her hand which she had been chasing for a long while, until she was covered with perspiration and almost out of breath.
+She took five pinches of snuff in more rapid succession than she was aware of, and at last said, 'that woman has some strange peculiarities.'
+But she did not make the remark to me; but seemed to be muttering aloud to herself .-At that moment little Ellen Rose came running into the house, and holding a large butterfly in her hand which she had been chasing for a long while, until she was covered with perspiration and almost out of breath.
 The reader will be patient, and they will hear more of Ellen Rose in the next chapter.